Uluṟu Photography Workshop 2027 (Red Centre, NT)

 What you'll shoot

-- Milky Way: single and tracked images (off-park after close)
+- Milky Way: single and tracked images from dark-sky locations

 - Ethical blending: clean twilight blends — no fake light, no weird composites